 - Being Careless On The Road (Running Over Everything)

-Tubeless bike tires have made the life of cyclists very easy, you don’t have to worry about anything when it comes to them.
-Even if you are very careful, there is a chance that your tubeless bike tires could face a pressure loss.
+With Tubeless bike tires there is still a chance that you face a pressure loss.
 The best approach for this kind of problem is to remove any kind of old patches there are and fill them up with air.
 You could do this or you can just directly inflate your tube, both ways work.

-You might not have heard about rim deformation but it is a real thing and it can really bug you out.
-Chances are the Rim Deformation is the real cause of why your tires are wearing out more quickly than before, they could even bulge out on the circumference if you are not careful enough.
+Chances are the Rim Deformation is the real cause of why your tires are wearing out more quickly than before.
+They could even bulge out on the circumference if you are not careful enough.

 Apart from rim deformation, faulty valves could also be the culprits.
 How can you know that you have a faulty valve?
 When your bike air leaks between the expansion and contraction cycles, this is an indicator of a faulty valve.

 How can you solve these problems?
-Just make sure that there is always enough tread left appearing round and it should be without any sharp ridges.
+Make sure that there is always enough tread left appearing round and it should be without any sharp ridges.

 Did you know that your tires could burp?
-Well, not the kind of burping that we humans do but a very distinct kind of burping.
-There are normally two types of burping that bike tires can do, one is when they lose air.
-In the second type of burping, tires release CO2-rich fluids, you will hear a “POP” kind of sound when this happens.
+There are two types of burping.
+One is when they lose air.
+In the second type of burping, tires release CO2-rich fluids.
+When this happens you will hear a “POP” kind of sound.

 Fixing the burping issue is very easy, just place your bike tire in front of an open window.
 This will normalize the air movement and even fill up the pressure.

-Another common reason for the tires going flat or deflated is because of damaged valves and this is something that you shouldn’t take lightly.
-You could be facing pinched Presta valve stems or pinch flatting- this is when you don’t inflate your bike tires properly.
+Another common reason for the tires going flat or deflated is because of damaged valves.
+You could be facing pinched Presta valve stems or pinch flatting.
+This happens when you don’t inflate your bike tires properly.

 Here’s how you can fix a leaky tire Presta Valve Stem: